cs1302uga/cs1302-tutorials/maven.md

    That's it!
 After making that change, your project is now setup to use Java 8.

 1. You can also add / update project dependencies.
 In the past, you may have done this by manually including a JAR file on your class path.
-With Mave, we can add the describe the dependency in the POM and Maven will download and add it to the class path for us!
+With Maven, we can add the describe the dependency in the POM and Maven will download and add it to the class path for us!
 For example, the `pom.xml` file in your `cs1302-mvn` project already contains the following dependencies: